PROTECT YOUR SKIN FROM SUN

-SUNSCREENS FOR DIFFERENT SKIN TYPES
+TIPS TO CHOOSE FOR DIFFERENT SKIN TYPES

 Darker Skin Tones

-People with darker skin that tan easily in the sun and barely burn might feel like they do not need to use sunscreen but they do.
+People with darker skin that tan easily in the sun and barely burn might feel like they do not need to use sunscreens but they do.
 Just like a sunburn, getting a tan can result in DNA damage from the exposure to the sun’s harmful UV radiation.
 Some sunscreens can look ashy and chalky on their skin if it’s based with titanium.
-Chemical sunscreens are the best choice for darker skin tones.
+Chemical ones are the best choice for darker skin tones.

 Fair Skin Tones

-SUNSCREEN TIPS EVERYONE NEEDS TO KNOW
+TIPS EVERYONE NEEDS TO KNOW